 Persons participating in a marriage interview will be asked personal questions related to the place and the moment when they have met, the moment when they decided to live together or on the profession and degrees each person has.

 The participants will also be questioned related to each other’s family (name of parents, number of brother or sisters, the last visit at the parent’s home or the area in which they live).

 Our immigration attorney in Miami can provide more details on other aspects that can be discussed during a marriage interview.
-Please contact our Miami immigration lawyer for further information on this subject.
+Please contact our US immigration lawyer for further information on this subject.